-What I don’t love about this product in vehicles is that the insulation itself is vapor permeable and it is attached to the walls with 3M 90 Spray (GreenGuard certified, not GreenGuard Gold, not reported to be very tolerable).
+What I don’t love about this product in vehicles is that the insulation itself is vapor permeable and it is attached to the walls with 3M 90 Spray (GreenGuard certified, not GreenGuard Gold, not reported to be very tolerable by the chemically sensitive).

 5. Vacuum Insulation Panels

 Vacuum Insulation Panels have the highest insulation value of any of the insulation materials.